Rapid training of Hamiltonian graph networks using random features: Conclusion

-\paragraph{Broader impact.} We demonstrate that data-driven construction of random features can significantly outperform many SOTA optimizers in terms of accuracy and training time.
+\paragraph{Ethics statement:} We demonstrate that data-driven construction of random features can significantly outperform many SOTA optimizers in terms of accuracy and training time.
 The tremendously increased training speeds we report may also speed up the development of nefarious and even dangerous applications.
 Similar to all HGN and HNN models, our specific training method is not designed for this purpose.
 However, specific bad intent as well as significant further development would be required for this to happen.
 We hope that, instead, our work has a profound positive societal impact in the future, because training such accurate models from data is important in many sciences as well as in engineering -- but has been slow up to now, due to the difficulties in training.

+\paragraph{Reproducibility statement:} We provide details on the used datasets, model setup with hyperparameters, and hardware details in \Cref{sec:datasets}, \Cref{sec:training_setup}, and \Cref{sec:hardware}, respectively for all the numerical experiments discussed in the main text and in the appendix.
+In the supplementary materials we provide further instructions in a \texttt{README.md} on how to reproduce all results in the form of tables and plots.
+Our codebase is publicly available at

-\begin{ack} We are grateful for discussions with Samuel James Newcome, Manish Kumar Mishra, Markus Mühlhäußer, Jonas Schuhmacher, Iryna Burak, Nadiia Derevianko, Qing Sun, and Erik Lien Bolager.
-F.D. is grateful for the support by the DFG project no. 468830823, and the association to DFG-SPP-229.
-A.R. is funded by BMBF project AutoMD-AI, F.D. and A.C. are supported by the TUM Georg Nemetschek Institute.
+\paragraph{Acknowledgments:} We are grateful for discussions with Samuel James Newcome, Manish Kumar Mishra, Markus Mühlhäußer, Jonas Schuhmacher, Iryna Burak, Nadiia Derevianko, Qing Sun, and Erik Lien Bolager.
+A.R. is supported by the BMBF (project AutoMD-AI), A.\v C. is supported by the TUM Georg Nemetschek Institute -- Artificial Intelligence for the Built World., and C.D. and F.D. are supported by the DFG (project no. 468830823), and acknowledge association with DFG-SPP-22.
 C.D. is partially funded by the Institute for Advanced Study (IAS) at the Technical University of Munich.
+The authors gratefully acknowledge the computational and data resources as well as the support provided by the Leibniz Supercomputing Centre (www.lrz.de).